arcticmatt/nifty-pixels-graph/README.md

 1. Run `yarn create-local` and `yarn deploy-local`.
 This deploys the subgraph to the local graph node
 1. Go to http://localhost:8000/subgraphs/name/testing1/graphql and run some test queries

 To reset the local graph node, go to the directory that contains the local graph node and run `rm -rf data`.
 That deletes the node's Postgres database.
+Also re-run `npx hardhat node`.